 Over the next five years, NCyTE will use the grant funds to expand cybersecurity education pathways, develop and implement leading-edge curriculums, cultivate industry engagement and career opportunities, and support faculty and leadership development in cybersecurity education.

 “This substantial funding will significantly enhance the impact of NCyTE’s ongoing efforts to diversify and expand our nation’s cybersecurity workforce,” said Corrinne Sande, director of NCyTE and Computer Sciences and Information Systems at WCC.
 “It will increase the center’s ability to improve the quality of college cybersecurity programs, update skills and knowledge of faculty through academies, and expand trainings and partnerships with industry.
 We are truly honored by this recognition.”

-Corrinne Sande is the principle investigator on the NSF ATE grant project.
-Co-principle investigators are:
+Corrinne Sande is the principal investigator on the NSF ATE grant project.
+Co-principal investigators are:

 Stephen D. Miller, Eastern New Mexico University—Ruidoso, NM, Department Chair of Information Technology and Cyber Security Center of Excellence

 Dr. Tony Coulson, California State University, San Bernardino, CA, Professor of Information and Decision Sciences, and Executive Director of Cyber Security Center

 Dr. J. Philip Craiger, Embry-Riddle Aeronautical University, Daytona Beach, FL, Professor of Cybersecurity Security Studies and International Affairs Department

 Dr. John Sands, Moraine Valley Community College, Palo Hills, IL, Professor of Information Technology and Department Chair of the Computer Integrated Technology Department